Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Towards general -trivial varieties case

 We also wish to extend our picture for general collapsing of Ricci-flat K\"ahler metrics on $K$-trivial varieties, say $X$.
 Here, $K$-trivial\footnote{we employ this terminology in this work, since other popular name ``Calabi-Yau variety'' often assume stronger assumption which we do not impose here.} simply means ($X$ is compact and) $K_X\equiv 0$.
 Unfortunately, for such general setting, we know much fewer things.
 Nevertheless, we would like to give a partial formulation in Problem~\ref{CY.conj}.
 Our setup is:

 \begin{Stpp} We first fix $\mathcal{M}$ which is a connected finite type moduli (Deligne-Mumford) stack, with its coarse moduli space $\mathcal{M}\to M$, of polarized $K$-trivial varieties $(X,L)$ with only log-terminal singularities on $X$.
 We crucially assume \textit{boundedness}, i.e., there are no other $\mathbb{Q}$-Gorenstein degeneration of a family in the deformation class, which is still log terminal polarized $K$-trivial varieties.
-This boundedness problem is solved for compact hyperK\"ahler manifolds case as Theorem \ref{Moduli.Shimura} but not yet for other $K$-trivial varieties case as far as the authors are aware (cf., e.g., \cite[Remark 1.2]{Zha.WP}). \end{Stpp}
+This boundedness problem is solved for compact hyperK\"ahler manifolds case as Theorem \ref{Moduli.Shimura} but not yet for other $K$-trivial varieties case as far as the authors are aware (cf., e.g., \cite[Remark 1.2]{Zha.WP}).
+We solved this for hyperK\"ahler case in Theorem~\ref{HK.bded}.
+As we inferred in the proof of Theorem~\ref{HK.bded}, this boundedness is easily reduced to the boundedness of {\it exponent} of the limit $\mathbb{Q}$-line bundle $L$, i.e., the minimal positive integer $m$ such that $L^{\otimes m}$ becomes genuine line bundle, by the effective base point freeness type theorem (\cite[1.1]{Kol.bp}, \cite[\S4]{Fjn2}, \cite[\S7]{Fjn1}, \cite[1.2]{Kol.bp}).\footnote{We thank Chen Jiang for pointing out this to us.} We also believe this issue can be approached at least partially through the analysis done in \cite[\S3]{SS}.

+\begin{Rem} Here is a note added in January, 2021.
+A while after the appearance of this paper, this boundedness is proved unconditionally by Caucher Birkar \cite[Corollary 1.6]{Bir20}, as kindly informed by Chenyang Xu which we appreciate.
+In the case of irreducible holomorphic symplectic varieties, it gives another proof to Corollary \ref{HK.bded} but recall that our approach in \S\ref{geom.prob.HK} via period map gives more precise information including the orbi-smoothness of the partial compactification i.e., Theorem \ref{Moduli.Shimura}. \end{Rem} \end{Stpp}

 \begin{Stpp} Recall from the celebrated theorem of Yau \cite{Yau}, Eyssidieux-Guedj-Zeriahi \cite{EGZ.sing}, that each such $K$-trivial variety $X$ admits a unique Ricci-flat K\"ahler metric in the first Chern class $c_1(L)$ of the polarization $L$.
 On the other hand, Viehweg \cite{Vie} showed that $M$ is always quasi-projective.
-Note that the Bogomolov-Tian-Todorov theorem \cite{Bog1, Bog2, Tia.Bog, Tod89} essentially states that the Zariski open substack $\mathcal{M}^{\rm sm}$ of $\mathcal{M}$ parameterizing smooth $K$-trivial varieties is a \textit{smooth} Deligne-Mumford stack (given algebraization of a semi-universal deformation). \end{Stpp}
+Note that the Bogomolov-Tian-Todorov theorem \cite{Bog1, Bog2, Tia.Bog, Tod89} essentially states that the Zariski open substack $\mathcal{M}^{\rm sm}$ of $\mathcal{M}$ parametrizing smooth $K$-trivial varieties is a \textit{smooth} Deligne-Mumford stack (given algebraization of a semi-universal deformation). \end{Stpp}

 \begin{Stpp} We make the second assumption (a version of unobstructedness) that $\mathcal{M}$ itself can be written as a quotient stack $[T/G]$ where $T$ is a \textit{smooth} quasi-projective scheme while $G$ is a finite group.
 Equivalently, $T$ admits a $G$-equivariant semi-universal deformations of complex log-terminal $K$-trivial varieties in our fixed class.
 Note that the possible singularities on $X$ could violate the Bogomolov-Tian-Todorov type unobstructedness and make this assumption nontrivial (cf., e.g., \cite{Gross.obst, Nam.obst}). \end{Stpp}